DrStrangeloovee/syshard-lab-protocol/procedure-and-setup.typ

 #parbreak()
 For the analysis phase a separate _Kali Linux_#footnote("https://www.kali.org/") machine is used which gives us a wide variety of tools to leverage for a more thorough security assessment.
 Tools used for the assessment are:
-- _Lynis_#footnote("https://cisofy.com/lynis/") to check the system's security and clearly highlight areas for improvement.
+- _Lynis_#footnote("https://cisofy.com/lynis/") to assess the system's security and clearly identify areas for improvement; it will run with elevated privileges to perform a more comprehensive set of tests.
 - _RustScan_#footnote("https://github.com/bee-san/RustScan") a modern alternative to _Nmap_#footnote("https://nmap.org/") for port scanning the target.
 // TODO: Maybe include more tools?
 OpenSCAP?
 Nessus?
 #parbreak()